CBorowski-dev/docs-operaton-org/content/user-guide/quarkus-integration/configuration.md

 ## Persistence

 The Engine Extension integrates with a JDBC Connection Pool and a Jakarta Transaction Manager provided by [Quarkus][quarkus-datasource].
 The latter allows you to integrate your business logic into database transactions of the Engine.
 Read more about it under [JTA Transaction Integration][jta-transaction-integration].
-A datasource is required to run the Camunda process engine.
+A datasource is required to run the Operaton process engine.

 ### Choose from multiple datasources